Vrije Universiteit Brussel: Basic principles

 The Vrije Universiteit Brussel considers itself an open-minded and tolerant university.
 Its central principles are the Universal Declaration of Human Rights and in particular the principle of free inquiry for the progress of humanity.
 The latter includes the dismissal of any argument of authority and the right of free opinion.
 The Vrije Universiteit Brussel is the only Flemish university that has incorporated such principle in its statutes.
 The principle of free inquiry is often described by a quotation of the French mathematician and philosopher Henri Poincaré:

-This principle is also reflected in the university's motto Scientia vincere tenebras, or Conquering darkness by science, and in its seal.
+This principle is also reflected in the university's motto Scientia vincere tenebras, or Conquering darkness through science, and in its seal.
 The seal of the Vrije Universiteit Brussel displays a beggar's wallet and joined hands on the orange-white-blue (the colours of the Prince of Orange) escutcheon in the emblem, referring to the struggle of the Protestant Geuzen and the Prince of Orange against the oppressive Spanish rule and the Inquisition in the sixteenth century.

 Another basic principle of the Vrije Universiteit Brussel – also incorporated in the university's statutes – is that the institution must be managed according to the model of democracy.
 Practically, this means that all members of the academic community — faculty staff, researchers, personnel, and students – are represented in all governing bodies.
 In this way, the university ensures that everyone has a voice in its decision-making processes and participates in its management.
 This principle must also guarantee the independence of the university and the academic freedom.